 Generally, the traditions of civil society are weak.

-At the same time, civil society organizations have limited influence.
-NGOs did have one major success in 2021.
-After almost a decade since leaving the Extractive Industries Transparency Initiative in 2013, Gabon has returned to the EITI – the global standard for the good governance of oil, gas, and mining.
-The civil society anti-corruption NGO Publish What You Pay Gabon played a crucial part in making it happen by forming a coalition of civil society actors and insisting that getting access to IMF funds should be conditional on Gabon returning to the EITI.
-This determined use of strategic leverage forced the government to act and suggested a road forward for civil society to effectuate positive change.
+Yet, civil society organizations have limited influence.
+After nearly a decade away from the Extractive Industries Transparency Initiative, which Gabon left in 2013, the country returned to the EITI in 2021 – the global standard for good governance of oil, gas and mining.
+The civil society anti-corruption NGO Publish What You Pay Gabon played a crucial role in this process by forming a coalition of civil society actors and insisting that access to International Monetary Fund (IMF) funds be conditioned on Gabon’s return to the EITI.
+However, despite this apparent achievement, government corruption in the oil sector, lack of transparency and unaccountability meant that the Bongo dynasty – until it was toppled by a coup d’état in 2023 – illegally embezzled the lion’s share of wealth from the extractive industries sector.

 Civil society traditions